ALDI Factory Advancement Project

 Project Phase 2.0

-In the second half of 2019, we launched the exciting next phase of the AFA Project – an innovative pilot with a selection of AFA Project factories and business partners.
-Together we will take the AFA Project to the next level: we have used six years’ worth of experience to develop a programme that will make factories independent of the support of AFA Project trainers.
+In the second half of 2019, we launched the exciting next phase of the AFA Project – an innovative pilot with selected AFA Project factories and business partners.
+Together we took the AFA Project to the next level: we used six years’ worth of experience to develop a programme that made factories independent of the support of AFA Project trainers.

-We learned that skilled facilitators are key to creating sustainable solutions.
-It is the facilitators who provide the tools for dealing with complex challenges and who are driving positive change through workplace cooperation.
+We know that skilled facilitators are key to creating sustainable solutions.
+It is the facilitators who provide the mindset and tools for dealing with complex challenges and who are driving positive change through workplace cooperation.

-In AFA Project 1.0, AFA Project trainers have taken on the facilitator role: they guided the dialogue and cooperation between workers and managers.
+In AFA Project 1.0, AFA Project trainers guided the dialogue and cooperation between workers and managers.

-In AFA Project 2.0, selected workers and managers will take over the former roles of AFA Project trainers.
-These workers and managers will lead the facilitation of dialogue and cooperation in their factories.
+In AFA Project 2.0, selected workers and managers will take over the role of project trainers.
+These workers and managers will facilitate dialogue and cooperation in their own factories.

-Each factory selects workers and managers who train to be facilitators for workplace cooperation.
-They will be enabled to assist other workers and managers in their factory to decide on the best ways to address workplace issues in a cooperative manner.
-They will learn to moderate in their factory in order to find sustainable solutions for workplace issues.
+Each factory selected workers and managers who were trained to be facilitators for workplace cooperation.
+They were enabled to assist other workers and managers in their factory to address workplace issues in a cooperative manner.
+They learned to moderate in their factory in order to find sustainable solutions for workplace issues.

-The AFA Project PLUS addresses the critical need for quality childcare for the children of working parents in factories that produce our textile goods in Bangladesh.
-ALDI supports selected factories participating in the AFA Project in improving their internal day-care services.
+From 2016 until 2019, the AFA Project PLUS addressed the critical need for quality childcare for the children of working parents in factories that produce our textile goods in Bangladesh.
+ALDI supported selected factories participating in the AFA Project in improving their internal day-care services.

-The factories are assisted in enhancing their day-care centres in regard to their individual needs in seven key areas and in establishing corresponding processes and structures.
+The factories were assisted in enhancing their day-care centres in the following seven areas

 - Management of childcare centres